Biodiversity net gain planning as easy as clicking a button.

 The truth is, biodiversity is as important as climate change.
 Maybe more so.

-In a report from the UN on biodiversity, PBES Chair, Sir Robert Watson said, “The health of ecosystems on which we and all other species depend is deteriorating more rapidly than ever.
-We are eroding the very foundations of our economies, livelihoods, food security, health and quality of life worldwide”.
+In a report from the UN on biodiversity, PBES Chair Sir Robert Watson said, “The health of ecosystems on which we and all other species depend is deteriorating more rapidly than ever.
+We are eroding the very foundations of our economies, livelihoods, food security, health, and quality of life worldwide”.

 Regulators, local governments, and entire nations are now implementing legal requirements and other frameworks to help reverse this trend.
+For example, there’s COP 15, the UN’s biodiversity conference; the UK’s Environmental Bill, which introduced biodiversity net gain (BNG) and regulations around it; and the EU’s 2030 biodiversity plan.

 Biodiversity is defined as the variety of life on earth or a given habitat.

-This is important because it promotes a sustainable way to ensure long-term food production and natural resource production for years to come.
+This is important because it promotes a sustainable way to ensure long-term food production and natural resource production.
 BNG guards against over optimization of land.
+For example, if everything was farmland, we wouldn’t have pollinators, which means we would have no crops.

-In other words, be a sustainable land steward and leave your land holdings better than you found them.
+In other words, be a sustainable land steward, and leave your land holdings better than you found them.

 Unlike carbon, which is easily quantified (if not easily measured), how do you measure life in a specific habitat, short of counting individual species?

 Habitats, condition, and connectivity all get a score.
-If you want to improve the biodiversity net gain of that plot you have to adjust one of those three variables.
+If you want to improve the biodiversity net gain of that plot, you have to adjust one of those three variables.

 There are technologies available to help you better assess, measure, track, and report on your biodiversity net gain.
 Check out our guide to help you pick the best option for you.